 The best event managers know that negative participant feedback can be more valuable than anything.
 Not only does it help them optimize future events, it gives them the opportunity to turn dissatisfied guests into complete brand advocates.

-When an attendee feels like you’ve gone out of your way to validate and remedy their experience, there isn’t a more positive feeling.
+When an event guest feels like you’ve gone out of your way to validate and remedy their experience, there isn’t a more positive feeling.
 More often than not, these folks end up being so impressed – and surprised! – by the high-quality response that they want to talk about it.
 The best brand advocates aren’t always the biggest fans from day one.
 Sometimes, they take a little nurturing!

 Interested in seeing what your summer event or activity could look like on our platform?
 Request a FREE, NO obligation Demo!